johngoren/dramatispersonae/README.md

 # dramatispersonae

-Experiments in the ML technique of NEP (named entity recognition), used on journalism pieces.
+Experiments in the ML technique of NER (named entity recognition), used on journalism pieces.

 Ever been halfway down a long feature article, seen a last name--"Smith leans back in his chair", and asked yourself, "Who is Smith again?" and had to scroll back up to Smith's first mention?
 This will be a browser plugin to solve that problem.
 It will build lists of first identifications of people in stories, and then let you refer to them while reading.